envless/envless/CONTRIBUTING.md

   * `CREATE DATABASE envless;`
   * `CREATE DATABASE envless_shadow;`

-* Copy/paste these env variables to .env.local file.
+* Copy/paste these env variables to .env file.
 Of-course this will change and we no longer will need .env files once we are ready to go live.

 ```
 DATABASE_URL="mysql://root:password@localhost:3306/envless"